imclab/ham/README.md

 # DISCLAIMER

-For transmitting on these frequencies, you need a valid HAM radio license is REQUIRED.
+For transmitting on these frequencies, valid HAM radio license is REQUIRED.
 If you are using the PMR frequencies, you must obseve the regulations for ISM band usage and restrict power to a maximum of 500 mW ERP.
 Failing to comply with these regulations may result in a fine up to &euro; 45.000,-.
 You have been warned!

 According to
 [CEPT TR 61-01](http://www.erodocdb.dk/Docs/doc98/official/pdf/TR6101.PDF) page